 Other

+An automatic oil level switch shall be provided to stop the pump in the event of low oil level.

 include any other motor control devices that need to be furnished by the equipment supplier, e.g. current monitors, zero speed switches, limit switches, etc. Coordinate w/ electrical group.
 If a local control panel must be provided by the manufacturer, include a separate paragraph 2.xx entitled “Insert Equipment Name Control Panel”.